DarrenCsAcc/tp/docs/DeveloperGuide.md

 **MSS**

-1. User request to delete an applicant in TrackAScholar.
-2. User types in the information of the applicant to delete.
+1. User types in the information of the applicant to delete.
-3. Applicant with the matching information is removed from the list Use case ends.
+2. Applicant with the matching information is removed from the list Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 Input format is wrong.

-    * 2a1.
+    * 1a1.
 TrackAScholar displays an error message prompting correct input format. <br>
       Use case resumes at step 1.

-* 2b.
+* 1b.
 Input parameters is invalid.

-    * 2b1.
+    * 1b1.
 TrackAScholar displays an error message showing parameter requirements. <br>
       Use case resumes at step 1.

 * 2c.
 Verify deletion.